What to Know About MRE’s

 What is an MRE?

-An MRE is a packaged food product that has been finely processed, canned, and sometimes even freeze-dried in order for it to have a much longer shelf life.
-They’ve been used by the military as combat rations for several decades now, but civilians can enjoy them too.
+An MRE is a packaged food product that has undergone a heating process, been canned, and sometimes freeze-dried to extend its shelf life.
+The military has used them as combat rations for several decades now, but civilians can enjoy them too.

-The entree includes meat, vegetables, fruit, carbs, dessert, and a drink.
-Some of the main dishes from the menu for MREs include spaghetti, chicken and noodles, chili with beans, spinach fettuccine, rice and beans, chicken burrito bowls, and bacon, potatoes, and hashbrowns for breakfast.
+The MRE entrees include meat, vegetables, fruit, carbs, dessert, and a drink.
+Some of the main dishes from the menu for MREs include spaghetti, chicken and noodles, chili with beans, spinach fettuccine, rice and beans, and chicken burrito bowls.
+They also include bacon, potatoes, and hashbrowns for breakfast.

-Each MRE is packaged in a pouch that can survive the elements and comes with a number of different items.
-Every MRE comes with a heating source that requires a bit of water to help create an electrostatic charge, alongside the ingredients of magnesium, iron, and sodium chloride.
+Each MRE is packaged in a pouch that can survive the elements and comes with several different items.
+Every MRE comes with a heating source that requires a small amount of water to help create an electrostatic charge, along with the ingredients magnesium, iron, and sodium chloride.
 With this combination, it can heat an MRE to 100 degrees in very little time.

 What is in an MRE?

-If you’re wanting to find out exactly what meal options are out there, take a look at this MRE menu.
-Just keep in mind that the United States military updates it every year so don’t be surprised if a few changes are made.
+If you want to find out precisely what meal options are out there, take a look at this MRE menu.
+Please note that the United States military updates its information every year, so don’t be surprised if a few changes are made.

 On average, every MRE contains approximately 1250 calories, with 13% protein, 51% carbohydrates, and 36% fat.
-Eating 3 MRE’s is equivalent to having 3 meals.
+Eating 3 MREs is equivalent to having three meals.
 The following list includes examples of some of the food items that come with a military MRE:

 • Main entree: Beef stew or spaghetti